Designing a Data Platform for Continuous M&A at Thomson Reuters

 The transformation began in early 2024 with team formation.
 At the outset, the team had little Data Vault experience, but they built foundations with AWS Snowflake data pipelines and began the EDW migration with the first core data products covering Customer and Product domains, as well as Invoicing and Account Receivables.

-In 2026, the team reached a major milestone: the legacy Enterprise Data Warehouse began decommissioning, with additional data products continuing to go live.
+In 2026, the team is reaching a major milestone: the legacy Enterprise Data Warehouse is beginning its phased decommissioning, with additional data products continuing to go live.
 A major SAP integration is also in progress.

 Transformation at a Glance